UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 .. code-block:: python

     for partygoer in partygoers:
-        for baloon in baloons:
+        for balloon in balloons:
             for cupcake in cupcakes:
                 # TODO: Reduce time complexity here.
 It's killing us
                 #  for large parties.
-                resolve_party_favor(partygoer, baloon, cupcake)
+                resolve_party_favor(partygoer, balloon, cupcake)

 .. nextslide:: Comments